M2neko/Due_Tonight/README.md

 **Describe the basics of movement and physics in your game.
 Is it the standard physics model?
 What did you change or modify?
 Did you make your movement scripts that do not use the physics system?**

+*We use the build in add velocity to move the character left and right.
+And we use add force to make the player jump although that looks weird, it works fine!
+And shooting prefab, I chose to move the transform position of the prefab to move more smoothly.
+That's mostly standard physics model i believe, but I think the most interesting part is that we simulated the thunder motion by fliping the x axis and y axis 2 times per frame which would make thunder look real.

  [Contributer: Jason Zhou, Bingwei Wang]

 ## Animation and Visuals